-The vibration monitors were enclosed in a tough case with the noise monitors which initially placed on the ground.

-Due to extreme temperatures the case was placed on a step and covered with a tarp on the 4th of December 2019 to aid in keeping temperatures below 60°C and to ensure continuous monitoring.
-The accelerometer was placed firmly against the soil surface with sandbags over top to minimize external interference.
+The vibration monitors are enclosed in a tough case which was placed on the ground and covered with a tarp to aid in keeping temperatures below 60°C, to ensure continuous monitoring.
+The accelerometer was placed firmly against the soil surface and covered with a sandbag to minimize external interference.
 The monitors were positioned within the site along the boundary adjacent Cudgen Road.